cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 </noscript>

 1. Install Python 3 using your package manager if its not already installed
+1. Make sure the Python GUI package `python3-tk` is installed
 1. Download the latest Python version of [hiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases)
 1. Extract the hiyaCFW Helper archive anywhere on your PC
 {% endcapture %}